k-nikola/flask-app-infra/README.md

 ### Up we go

-Spinning up the app from here on is quite simple \
+Spinning up the app from here on is quite simple. \
-`❯ pulumi up -ef -s dev` \
-Using a command like this one will spin up a dev stack on Azure.
+Using a command like pulumi up one will spin up a dev stack on Azure.
 Example output: \
 ![pulumiupoutput](https://user-images.githubusercontent.com/81910142/177002794-f68592f0-56ac-4a69-bd26-50b961a8d39c.JPG)